 important For all

-A sincere commitment to outreach, science communication, and diversity/inclusion is important for prospective lab members at any career level.
-We explicitly consider evidence of this commitment as part of the recruitment and evaluation process for our lab.
+A sincere interest in outreach, science communication, and diversity/inclusion is important for prospective lab members at any career level.
+We explicitly consider interest in or evidence of this commitment as part of the recruitment and evaluation process for our lab.
 After joining the lab, you will have multiple opportunities to participate in our ongoing broader impacts activities.
 Lab members also receive training (and support and encouragement from everyone in the lab!) on how to design, lead, and assess the effectiveness of new activities associated with their independent projects.
 Please see our Outreach page for descriptions of some of our activities!

 Assistant research professor / researcher in bioinformatics